MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

   * `Time Elapsed HH:MM:SS.ms`: we now know how long it took to build this project.
   * `ClCompile`, `Link` and other new sections: they are what MSBuild calls *targets*.
 We'll come back to them in depth later on.

 If we increase the previous option from `Normal` to `Detailed` the output will be more verbose, it will include more info on those *targets* and also add *tasks* to the log.
 All this data will prove extremely useful in the future, but they don't add extra information on how long it takes to build.
-The bad thing is the build itself gets slower as you increase this log level.
+Even worse: the build itself gets slower as you increase this log level.

 ## VC++ Project Settings